 Apex Legends introduced the new 30-30 Repeater Rifle to the loot pool in Season 8, and it can be a seriously effective weapon if you use it right.
+Here’s how to get the most out of this powerful rifle.

 With the 30-30 Repeater, we have a gun that is perfect for the mid-range.
 It’s sort of a mix between the Longbow and the G7 Scout – good power, and a good rate of fire as well.